ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 In addition to the PTO you accrue, you also receive 6 Personal Wellness days (48h) on the first of every year.
 This is for time you need to take for anything health-related: doctors appts, illness, mental health and/or rest.

-## Post-Launch Rest Time

-Related to Personal Wellness, if the majority of your time has been allocated to a particular larger project (e.g. the TEN7 Website Redesign), please take off the Friday after site launch.
-We want you to rest, to recharge, to reset.
-You can log this time in Harvest under the TEN7 Time Off project using the task “Post-Launch Rest."
+Beyond your allocated Personal Wellness Time, TEN7 may ask you to take a bonus day off from time to time if we know you've been working more than usual or a big site just launched.
+You can log this time in Harvest under the TEN7 Time Off project using the task "Misc.
+Time Off."

 ## Vaccinations